r-kan/Quant-in-R/README.md

 # More R programs
-For future plan, I will present programs utilize some other R features:
+For future plan, I will present programs utilize some other R features in terms of financial analysis:
 * Probability Distributions
 * Linear Least Square Regression
 * Confidence Intervals